RaviTambade/TFLSDM/notes/days/21may.md

 That’s the beauty of learning here—it’s not just about preparing you for a test; it’s about building a way of thinking.

 And let me tell you a little about myself too, because I believe before you trust someone as your mentor, you should know their journey.
 My name is **Ravi Tamade**.
 I’m associated with IACSD since 1998–99.
-Before starting my organization *Transflower*, I worked with **CDAC Infotech** from 1997 to 2012 as a Microsoft Technology Practitioner.
+Before starting my organization *Transflower*, I worked with **seed Infotech** from 1997 to 2012 as a Microsoft Technology Practitioner.
 I’ve trained on C, C++, Data Structures, COM, .NET, Cloud, Azure, DevOps, and delivered programs to many corporate houses.

 But my true passion is **teaching**.
 I’ve always loved exploring new technologies—not because I know everything, but because every time something new comes, I chase it with curiosity.
 That’s the mindset I want you to build: **Don’t fear new technology—befriend it.**